ankit7540/RamanSpec_BasicOperations/discussion/README.md

 ***

 `Curve_fitting_Gaussian.pxp`  is a packed Igor experiment file containing three one-dimensional waves.
 One as the xaxis and the rest two as gaussian peaks with some noise and baseline.
-Can be used to study baseline fitting.
+Can be used to study/demonstrate baseline fitting.